garnettr/YouTube-API_browserDock/README.md

 To practice, practice, practice!

-My goal was to learn how to use client side API's and how to work with JSON data.
+My goal was to learn client side API's and how to work with JSON data.
 I knew once I was able to access the data, the sky was the limit with what I could build.

 developer.google.com provides great documentation on how to get started with YouTubes API.
-This was a great starting place for everything I needed to get started and through roadblocks.
+This was a great starting place for everything I needed to get started and over any hurdles.

 ## Why I built this project?

 I wanted to build an app that I could use everday.
-Something that could be of good use, and would keep me interested.
+Something that could be of good use and wkeep me interested.
-Not just a app to test out a new coding pattern and then it's discarded.
+Not just an app to test out a new coding pattern and then it's discarded.

 But rather an app that was built around something I was already interested in.